kwadwoatta/qodehub_internship_challenge/README.md

 # Qodehub Internship Challenge

-A news app built with Flutter.
+A performant app which fetches data with Chopper (Flutter's equivalent for Kotlin's Retrofit) and deserializes the JSON response into a custom model with built_value in a clean code manner.

 ## Getting Started